-Shore Based Reefs
+Shore Based Recreational Fishing Reefs

 Each reef consists of 99 hollow dome shaped reef modules of different sizes arranged in three reef complexes of 33 reef modules each.
-The reef modules range between 170 and 340 kg in weight and 50 to 60 cm height, and have numerous external openings to allow movement of currents and fish through the modules.
+The reef modules range between 170 and 340 kg in weight and 50 to 60 cm height and have numerous external openings to allow movement of currents and fish through the modules.

-By positioning clusters of reef modules within casting distance from these piers, fish species targeted by shore-based anglers will become more available.
+By positioning clusters of reef modules within casting distance from these piers, fish species targeted by shore-based anglers become more available.

-- local fish populations
+- local fish populations;

-- colonising plant and animals
+- colonising plant and animals;

-- surrounding habitats
+- surrounding habitats; and

 - angler use, catch rates and satisfaction.